Rasel-Mahmud-61/FullStack-App/README.md

 ## 👉 Indroduction

- this is a fullstack web app .Here   multiple people's ID, NAME , Date can added  ,remove and update dynamicall .
-It can directly interact with the MYSQL database.

- Here i used HTML ,CSS for Frontend and Node.js for backend .
+**This is a fullstack web app.
+Here multiple people's ID, NAME, Date can be added, removed, and updated dynamically.
+It can directly interact with the MySQL database.
+Here I used HTML, CSS for Frontend and Node.js for backend.**

+## ✍️ Features

+- Registration
+- Login
+-  Add Data
+-  Fetch data
+-  Update data
+-  Delete data
+-  EDit data

  # 👉 Login Page